Energetic Proton Back-Precipitation onto the Solar Atmosphere in Relation to Long-Duration Gamma-Ray Flares

-Due to magnetic mirror effect, as charged particles propagate toward the Sun, into a region of greater magnetic field strength, their pitch angle is shifted toward $90^\circ$.
+As charged particles propagate towards the Sun into a region of greater magnetic field strength, their pitch angle is shifted towards $90^\circ$ due to the magnetic mirror effect.
 The particle's motion is slowed in the direction parallel to the magnetic field line and the component of velocity perpendicular to the field, $v_\perp$, increases.
 At the mirror point the component of velocity parallel to the field, $v_\parallel$, goes to zero and the direction of motion reverses.